amcyman/amcyman/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Frontend Development
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on HTML & CSS for now.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Frontend Dev.
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: 08165435160
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Tech enthusiat
 -->